ihavenick/PlayFabUE4Plugin/README.md

 **That is all it takes!** The PlayFab nodes will send out the API call, wait for a response and pass back the response from the PlayFab servers.
 Take a look at their documentation to see what each API call returns and expects.

+Note: For the String array pins just make an empty array if you do not want specific key values returned but want them all.

 Legal info
 ----------